Transport Hertz automatic economy car (Group E) with:

 - Unlimited mileage

 - Location service charge (LSC)

-- Deluxe travel wallet with comprehensive travel documents, luggage tags and driving map.
+- Discount book, deluxe travel wallet with comprehensive travel documents, luggage tags and driving map.

 - Expert service from dedicated sales guide before, during and after your trip.